 If you're wondering why so many people have been talking about Britney Spears' mental health recently, then you're not alone.
 A lot of fans have been concerned about the popstar's safety due to her ongoing conservatorship situation with her father, Jamie Spears.
-Those fears have now increased as it has been announced that Britney has lost an ongoing court battle to have her father removed as conservator of her estate, BBC reports.
+Those fears have now increased following the release of a New York Times documentary titled 'Framing Britney' which aired on Saturday 6 February.

 Since the incident, which involved her shaving her head and attacking paparazzi, Britney has dealt with endless stigma surrounding her mental wellbeing despite making multiple comebacks in her music career and other business ventures, including her popular fragrance line.
 However, loyal fans have long been worried about the 38-year-old singer and her living situation for years, convinced that she herself feels taken 'hostage' and needs saving from her father.

 Their growing concerns led to the #FreeBritney movement, where fans used social media to make a strong case for why it is time for the world to help get Britney out of her conservatorship by not only sharing theories, but using the eagle eyes to to find discrepancies within her case.

 While the movement has been going on for years, it resurfaced last year because of an episode of the Britney's Gram podcast, in which an anonymous lawyer, who claims to be a former member of the firm that oversees Britney's conservatorship, expressed concerns over Britney's team and how her father was running her life.

 'Framing Britney' goes into further detail about this, including interviews with lawyers who worked on the case and a paparazzi who followed Britney around for years.
 Paris Hilton also makes a short cameo, whilst #FreeBritney activists and the hosts of the Britney's Gram podcast also feature.